diegolopezronda/tennis-board/README.md

   C. **Sets**: Displays the score for each set, for each player.

+### Power off
+* Just disconect the device from power and you are done.

 # Installation
 These instructions where tested on Raspbian Lite 32 on a Raspberry Pi 3 B.